 Attributes Notes i.
 Students are taught to apply and evaluate original or unconventional ideas, and to tackle problem solving using techniques designed to develop individual and group creativity, evidenced through assessment approaches which recognise and reward such thinking Institutions should make it clear how they promote creativity and creative problem solving, in the students' programme of study, using techniques designed to develop individual and group creativity.
 For group sessions there should be evidence that students experience structured, constructive and inclusive approaches to creative problem solving .
 When these activities are assessed, emphasis should be placed on students demonstrating how they have engaged with techniques designed to promote creativity in individuals, and the extent of their participation in group sessions.
 As an example for the former, students could be asked how they have utilised a specific technique during creative problem solving.
 Students should not be awarded marks solely on the basis of coming up with novel ideas, as this is frequently an unrealistic expectation. ii.
 Graduates are expected to have an understanding, embedded in the teaching of their subject(s), of the following concepts (a-e): As well as an environment which promotes enterprise and entrepreneurship, there are some key learning points which students should be exposed to in order to aid their understanding of the post-degree work environment.
 This learning should not solely be in addition to current curricula, which would lead to student overload, but should look at current curricula and approaches to see how they can be adapted to address the skills and knowledge cited. a.
-A contextualised learning experience using real-world scenarios to gain better alignment with expected key employability skills Students should be able to identify the broad range of careers (in academia, industry, healthcare, policy, charities, and beyond) and recognise how these sectors intersect and collaborate to move the field forward.
-Students learn through application and practice: there are many areas of the life sciences where principles can be taught by reference to "real-world" examples.
+A contextualised learning experience using real-world scenarios to gain better alignment with expected key employability skills Students learn through application and practice: there are many areas of the life sciences where principles can be taught by reference to "real-world" examples.
 This can often be done by inviting external specialist and employers to show how the basic science relates to their industry, for instances using Enterprise Masterclasses.
-Employers seek an awareness of the wider context and how to develop graduates' skills for that wider context, and HEIs are charged with preparing their students for that world.

-b.
-The notion and value of intellectual property

-Intellectual Property drives the economic engines of innovation - students should understand how IP rights work locally and more widely outside the UK, why IP is important for development, and how to exploit it, protect it, and be aware of the potential for infringement.
+Employers seek an awareness of the wider context and how to develop graduates' skills for that wider context, and HEIs are charged with preparing their students for that world. b.
+The notion and value of intellectual property Intellectual Property drives the economic engines of innovation - students should understand how IP rights work locally and more widely outside the UK, why IP is important for development, and how to exploit it, protect it, and be aware of the potential for infringement.